edgamat/edgamat.github.io/_posts/2021/10/2021-10-03-Exploring-DDD-The-Fool.md

 excerpt_separator: <!--more-->
 ---

 Test-Driven Development, is a fascinating topic.
 Robert C. Martin heralds it as a foundational discipline of software development.
 Others, aren't so convinced.
-Even though I have written my thoughts on this topic once or twice of the years, I was inspired by Martin's recently released "Clean Craftsmanship" to explore it further.
+Even though I have written my thoughts on this topic once or twice over the years, I was inspired by Martin's recently released "Clean Craftsmanship" to explore it further.
 This is the first exploration, focused on how you can fool yourself into thinking your way is better.

 <!--more-->

 ### What is Test-Driven Development?

 Test-Driven Development, or TDD, is a discipline used to write software.
-At it's core, the goal is to use automated unit tests to guide your work.
+At its core, the goal is to use automated unit tests to guide your work.
 You write a unit test that you know will fail, add just enough code to make the test pass, and refactor your code to incorporate the new code properly.
 Using test cases to guide your work can be very challenging for newcomers.
 I still struggle with it after 20 plus years of use.

 I'll let more experienced and qualified people try to teach and advocate TDD.
 My goal here is to look at the challenges I have faced when using TDD and explore ways of writing better software with TDD.